dan-brooks-otb/guidelines/html.md

 ### Grid classes

 Where possible, divs that use grid classes (e.g. `row` or `column-(n)`) should not have any additional classes applied to them.
+However on occasion it is unavoidable, for example if using flexbox to overwrite grid functionality on smaller screen sizes.

 For example,

 #### Bad